mulu/mulu.github.io/docs/api_overview.md

 |:---+:---|
 | url | Url of the document where the match was found |
 | publisher | Identifier for the publisher of the document |

+## Example Requests

+The following are some example requests using this API  (example url parameters remain un-encoded for legibility)

+#### Fetch all matches for a given article with a confidence greater than the default

+    GET v1/matches?apiKey=AAAA-9999-AAAA-9999&urlPrefix=http://www.magazine.com/article

+#### Fetch all matches for a given article with a confidence greater than 0.5

+    GET v1/matches?apiKey=AAAA-9999-AAAA-9999&urlPrefix=http://www.magazine.com/article&minimumConfidence=0.5

+#### Fetch all matches for a given article where the products are in the Cosmetics category

+    GET v1/matches?apiKey=AAAA-9999-AAAA-9999&urlPrefix=http://www.magazine.com/article&category=Cosmetics

+#### Fetch all matches for a given article where the products are in the Cosmetics or Personal Care categories

+    GET v1/matches?apiKey=AAAA-9999-AAAA-9999&urlPrefix=http://www.magazine.com/article&category=Cosmetics&category=Personal Care

+#### Fetch all matches for the product identified by it's source as PRODUCTID004

+    GET v1/matches?apiKey=AAAA-9999-AAAA-9999&offer=PRODUCTID004

+#### Fetch all matches or the product identified by it's source as PRODUCTID004 from the magazine.com domain

+    GET v1/matches?apiKey=AAAA-9999-AAAA-9999&offer=PRODUCTID004&urlPrefix=http://www.magazine.com/